Metyrapone stimulation tests

 - Professor of Medicine

 The metyrapone stimulation test is based upon the principle that decreasing serum cortisol concentrations is expected to produce an increase in corticotropin (ACTH) secretion.
 The utilization of the metyrapone test has become less frequent as a result of the larger availability of plasma ACTH assays.
-The limited accessibility to metyrapone in certain countries as well as the limited number of clinical laboratories who have maintained the urinary 17-OHCS and serum 11-deoxycortisol tests have also further limited the use of the metyrapone tests.
-The insulin tolerance test is the gold-standard to evaluate the integrity of the hypothalamic-pituitary axis, but it requires close surveillance with inherent risks of severe hypoglycemia; it also has specific contraindications in patients with epilepsy and coronary disease and high costs, so other alternative tests have been developed.
-The metyrapone test is considered to be a sensitive alternative test to evaluate the ACTH reserve and it is a useful clinical research tool to evaluate the response of the hypothalamic-pituitary-adrenal axis in various pathologies [1-3].
+The limited accessibility to metyrapone in certain countries as well as the limited number of clinical laboratories who have maintained the urinary 17-hydroxycorticosteroid (17-OHCS) and serum 11-deoxycortisol tests have also further limited the use of the metyrapone tests.
+The insulin tolerance test is the gold standard to evaluate the integrity of the hypothalamic-pituitary axis, but it requires close surveillance with inherent risks of severe hypoglycemia; it also has specific contraindications in patients with epilepsy and coronary disease and high costs, so other alternative tests have been developed.
+The metyrapone test is considered to be a sensitive alternative test to evaluate the ACTH reserve, and it is a useful clinical test to evaluate the response of the hypothalamic-pituitary-adrenal axis in various pathologies [1-3].

 Metyrapone stimulation test protocols and interpretation will be reviewed here.
 Other tests to evaluate the hypothalamic-pituitary-adrenal axis are discussed separately.
 (See "Evaluation of the response to ACTH in adrenal insufficiency" and "Insulin-induced hypoglycemia test".)